-Introduction: The importance of patient safety draws attention to reduce and prevent the medication errors and lead to do lots of effort using information technology systems.
-Using bar code technology in the pharmacy could reduce dispensing errors, but data about its effect are limited.
-The aim of this study was to evaluate the frequency of medication dispensing errors in pharmacies, equipped/non-equipped with a barcode scanning system.
+Introduction: The importance of patient safety has drawn attention to reducing and preventing medication errors, which can lead to increased effort in using information technology systems.
+Using barcode technology in the pharmacy could reduce dispensing errors, but data about its effect are limited.
+The aim of this study was to evaluate the frequency of medication dispensing errors in pharmacies, which are equipped/nonequipped with barcode scanning systems.

-Methods: This research was a prospective and quasi-experimental "post intervention with equivalent control group" study carried out in two community pharmacies in Mashhad, Iran, from January to February 2015.
+Methods: This research was a prospective and quasi-experimental "post-intervention with equivalent control group" study carried out in two community pharmacies in Mashhad, Iran, from January to February 2015.
 In a pharmacy, a barcode scanning system was used for recognizing medication (Pharmacy A), while such a system was not used in the other one (Pharmacy B).
 The study population consisted of all the received prescriptions in both pharmacies during a period of two months.
-The number of relevant transcriptions, prescription filling, and pharmacist action errors (wrong strength, wrong dispensing form, wrong medicine, wrong quantity, omission errors) were assessed.
-The traveled distance for preparing the prescriptions and the patient waiting time also were considered as outcomes.
+The number of relevant transcription, prescription filling and pharmacist action errors (wrong strength, wrong dispensing form, wrong medicine, wrong quantity, omission errors) were assessed.
+The traveled distance for preparing prescriptions and patient waiting time also were considered as outcomes.

-Results: A total of 2386 and 900 paper prescriptions were received by Pharmacy A and Pharmacy B, respectively.
-There were 211 (7/7%) dispensing errors in Pharmacy A and 113 (10%) dispensing errors in the Pharmacy B (p < 0/05).
-In Pharmacy A, most error or deficiencies in all prescriptions found in quantity (4.44%) followed by medicine (2.26%), strength (1.09%), omission (0.67%), and dispensing form (0.38%).
-In Pharmacy B, the frequencies of the errors in all prescriptions vary in the same order, ranging from 5.78% for the wrong quantity, to 4.89% for wrong medicine, to 1.78% for wrong strength, and to 0.11% for wrong dispensing form.
-No case with omission error was found in pharmacy B.
+Results: A total of 2386 and 900 paper prescriptions were received by the Pharmacy A and Pharmacy B, respectively.
+There were 211 (7/7%) dispensing errors in Pharmacy A and 113 (10%) dispensing errors in the Pharmacy B (p<0/05).
+In Pharmacy A, most error or deficiencies in all prescriptions were found in quantity (4.44%) followed by medicine (2.26%), strength (1.09%), omission (0.67%), and dispensing form (0.38%).
+In Pharmacy B, the frequencies of the errors in all prescriptions vary in the same order, ranging from 5.78% for the wrong quantity, to 4.89% for the wrong medicine, to 1.78% for wrong strength, and to 0.11% for the wrong dispensing form.
+No case with omission error was found in Pharmacy B. There were statistical significant differences between the two pharmacies in terms of "wrong medicine" and "omission error" (p<0.05).
+The percentage of transcription, prescription filling, and pharmacist action errors in proportion of all prescriptions of Pharmacy A were calculated at 3.81%, 4.86%, and 0.17% and in Pharmacy B 6.67%, 5.56%, and 0.33%.

-There were statistical significant differences between the two pharmacies in term of "wrong medicine" and the "omission error" (p<0.05).
-The percentages of transcription, prescription filling, and pharmacist action errors in proportion of all prescriptions of Pharmacy A were calculated at 3.81%, 4.86%, and 0.17%; in Pharmacy B 6.67%, 5.56%, and 0.33%, respectively (p=0.005, p=0.418, p=0.385, respectively).
-The errors rate related to medicine were detected at 12.9% in the pharmacy A and 30% in pharmacy B (p=0.013).
-The traveled distance per each medicine item during the prescription filling process was 4.4 and 1.5 meters in Pharmacy A and B, respectively.
+Abstracts of First National Congress of Medical Informatics, Mashhad, Iran, February 2017 respectively (p=0.005, p=0.418, p=0.385, respectively).
+The error rates related to medicine were detected at 12.9% in Pharmacy A and 30% in Pharmacy B (p=0.013).
+The traveled distance per each medicine item during the prescription-filling process was 4.4 and 1.5 m in Pharmacy A and B, respectively.